pythonhacker/project-euler-rust/README.md

 ## Pre-requisites

 Ensure that you have the latest stable `Rust` compiler and associated build tools (`Cargo`) installed.
 Verify that you are able to install external crates.
-The code here has been built and tested with Rust `1.34.2` version .
+The code here has been built and tested with Rust version 1.34.2 .

 ## Building code

-###1.
-Using Makefile
+### Using Makefile

+Just run `make` on the repo.

     $ make

+Do `make clean` to clean the binary targets.

+	$ make clean

-###2.
-Manual
+### Manual

 Run the script `build_cargo.py` using python to create a `Cargo.toml` from the rust source files.
 Now build the code using,